 The nearest analogy to the shape of fairy belief in Scotland and Ireland - the Pixies of southern England is that of the popular oral traditions of the early Arabs.
 Since ancient times, the Irish have referred to fairies as the Shee, ( or Sidhee in Gaelic. ) Other names for fairy and fairy like creatures include the fay, sprite, elf, brownie, pixie, pixy, Robin Goodfellow, dwarf, gnome, troll, kobold, peri, hobgoblin, leprechaun, and also included are the nymph, dryad, oceanid, hamadryad, naiad, neried, oread, undine, faun, satyr & mermaid.

-"The Faerie Knight, grandson of King Arthur" , The Wand-Elf Knight" center and "The King of the Forest "
+"The Faerie Knight, grandson of King Arthur" , The Wand-Elf Knight" center and "The Dandelion Fairy"

 FAIRY FOLKLORE